TimMikeladze/reptiles.dev/README.md

 ## How it works

-Every image is given a key and cached for a short while.
-Including the key of the image in a link will return the cached image.
-If no image is cached than one will be generated cached with the given key.
+Generated SVGs are cached for up to one hour before they are purged.
+After that point, a new image will be generated when the url is visited.

 This method of generating random yet temporarily identifiable image is great to use when mocking & developing front-ends, mapping some fake ids to images, or as placeholder images inside a
 Storybook.